varadero/http-fs/README.md

 This will serve files in specified directory in the `--path` parameter.

 Command line parameters:
 - `--path` - Root path to be served.
 Can be either relative or absolute.
 Defaults to `.` (if not provided, current directory will be served).
-Can contain only Windows-style (%NAME%) environment variables.
+Can contain only Windows-style (`%NAME%`) environment variables.
-- `--host` - Host or IP on which to listen.
+- `--host` - Host or IP at which to listen.
 Defaults to `127.0.0.1`.
-- `--port` - Port on which to listen.
+- `--port` - Port at which to listen.
 Defaults to 80 if `--use-ssl` is not provided and 443 if `--use-ssl` is provided.
 - `--default-file-name` - The default file name to serve if the URL is a folder.
 Defaults to `index.html`.
 To switch off default file serving, set it to empty string inside quotes - `--default-file-name ""`
 - `--not-found-file` - The file which must be served in case the requested file cannot be found.
 Can contain environment variables.
 - `--use-ssl` - If provided, files will be served over HTTPS.